 Jesus calls us to have faith at least the size of a mustard seed.
 He also constantly addresses his disciples with this command: Be not afraid!
-St. Francis of Assisi shows us how to leave behind fear and grow in faith.
+The story of St. Francis of Assisi and the Sultan shows us how to leave behind fear and grow in faith.

 We all admire the heroes of faith like St. Francis (feast day, October 4).
 Absolutely nothing stopped him in his pursuit of God’s glory.